ZackChOfficial/corewar/README.md

 ## Compiling ##

-  Before you start compiling, make sure that sdl2 is installed in your machine and update folder lib with your lib files.
+  Before you start, make sure that sdl2 is installed in your machine and update folder lib with your lib files.

-  ### To compile the 4 programs: ##
+  ### To compile: ##
   ```
   make
   ```